LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 change the status to `UPDATE_NEEDED` and
 notify HMI with OnStatusUpdate(`UPDATE_NEEDED`)
-in case the timeout taken from `timeout_after_x_seconds` field of LocalPT or `timeout between retries` is expired before PoliciesManager receives SystemRequest with PTU from mobile application.
+in case the timeout taken from `timeout_after_x_seconds` field of LocalPT or `timeout between retries` is expired before PoliciesManager receives SDL.OnReceivedPolicyUpdate from HMI.

 ### Sending PTS to mobile application
 2.